 Some of the HFA’s collections have finding aids available.
 To browse the finding aids, limit search by repository.

 The Harvard Film Archive collection is available to Harvard faculty and students as well as researchers and scholars from outside the university.
 Descriptions of collections are available on our website.
-All research inquiries should be submitted via e-mail to Bob Sennett, Bibliographer
+Researchers can also find valuable online resources in our Research section.
+All research inquiries should be submitted to Bob Sennett, Bibliographer

 Viewings take place on site only, during the hours of Monday through Friday, 10 a.m. to 5 p.m.
 The fee for the monitored use of the flatbed viewer is $25 per hour for non-Harvard scholars, $15 per hour for non-Harvard students.
 Payment is due at the end of the session.
 We accept cash and checks.

 Researchers interested in setting up a viewing appointment should contact Bob Sennett.
 In your e-mail, please include:

 A complete list of HFA print titles must be submitted to Heidi Bliss, the Film Study Coordinator, at least four weeks in advance of the start of each semester so HFA staff has time to inspect the requested titles to determine if they can be projected for class.
 The Film Conservator will inform the Film Study Coordinator as soon as possible of any issues regarding the quality or availability of an HFA film print.

 Please email Mark Johnson, HFA Print Trafficker, for details about using HFA prints.